storacha/specs/Readme.md

 - ![permanent](https://img.shields.io/badge/status-permanent-blue.svg?style=flat-square) This spec will not change.
 - ![deprecated](https://img.shields.io/badge/status-deprecated-red.svg?style=flat-square) This spec is no longer in use.

-Nothing in this spec repository is `permanent` or even `stable` yet.
-Most of the subsystems are still a `draft` or in `reliable` state.
+Nothing in this spec repository is `permanent`.
+While some of the subsystems are `stable`, some are still in a `draft` or `reliable` status.

 ## Contribute